 4. Moncler – #MonclerBubbleUp

-Even though TikTok has a younger audience and most of the luxury brands were not interested to target them, things recently changed and some luxury brands started implementing TikTok marketing to promote their products.
+Even though TikTok has a younger audience and most of the luxury brands were not interested in targeting them, things recently changed, and some luxury brands started implementing TikTok marketing to promote their products.
 One of those brands is Moncler – an Italian high-end luxury fashion house.

 They collaborated with celebrity influencers such as Charli D’Amelio, Bella Poarch, Abby Roberts, and Michael Le and created the #MonclerBubbleUp challenge.